Elevator paradox (physics)

+The elevator paradox is a contradictory point between the Newtonian theory of gravitation and Einstein’s basic ideas of Relativity.
 This is a paradox if the buoyancy of the hydrometer is said to depend on the weight of the liquid that it displaces.
 At a higher barometric pressure, the liquid occupies a slightly smaller volume, and thus more dense might be considered to have a higher specific gravity.
 However, the hydrometer also displaces air, and the weight of the liquid and the air are affected equally by elevation.